Increase in ILAT

 Steps to long-term commitment

 A habit is created after 21 days.
-In addition, studies carried out by cities show the importance of designing evolving routes, to avoid abandoning the practice once the discovery phase is over.
+In addition, studies carried out by cities show the importance of thinking in terms of evolutionary paths, to avoid abandoning the practice once the discovery phase is over.

-It is necessary to adapt to the audience and the corporate culture in order to raise awareness.
+- Step 2: Analysis of uses and employee needs.
+We need to adapt to the audience and the corporate culture in order to raise awareness as effectively as possible.

-But also perhaps to identify those that can be diverted and give meaning, by involving employees in dynamic, unifying and fun workshops.
+But also perhaps to identify those uses which could be diverted, and to give meaning to them, by involving employees in dynamic, unifying and playful workshops.

-Depending on the issues and needs detected, managerial support will enable employees to allow themselves more playful moments.
+Depending on the challenges and needs detected, managerial support will enable employees to allow themselves more playful moments.
 The course can also be punctuated with activities (sports coaching, for example).

 It is also possible to bring the courses to life in line with important events for the company.